 All of our homes have the potential to create stormwater runoff.
 This is because roofs, driveways, and even lawns can prevent rain water from soaking into the ground.
-The New Hampshire Homeowner's Guide to Stormwater Management was created for homeowners to learn the simple things that can be done to reduce the impacts of stormwater from our homes, while improving our properties at the same time.
+The New Hampshire Homeowner's Guide to Stormwater Management was created for homeowners to learn the simple things that can be done to reduce the impacts of stormwater from our homes, while improving our properties at the same time

 Simple activities such as picking up pet waste, minimizing fertilizer use, and maintaining septic systems can reduce water pollution.
-Do-it-yourself stormwater practices like rain barrels, dry wells, infiltration trenches, and rain gardens can be built to further protect clean and healthy water.
+Do-it-yourself stormwater practices like rain barrels, dry wells, infiltration trenches, and rain gardens can be built to further protect clean and healthy water the runoff generated on the pavement surface itself.
+However, runoff from other areas can be directed to permeable pavement if properly designed.
+Runoff generated from adjacent areas of the site may require pretreatment prior to discharge to the pavement surface, to prevent clogging

-Find out more about how you can soak up the rain at www.soaknh.org of the pavement structure and (where the pavement is used to infiltrate as well as filter the runoff) the underlying soils.
+Find out more about how you can soak up the rain at www.soaknh.org